 We drank it anyway for the first couple of days, but after several locals emphatically told us not to drink it (they seemed a bit horrified that we were drinking it in the first place) and my stomach started to protest a bit, we switched to bottled.

-They drive on the left.
+In Malta, you drive on the left.

-Malta has an enormous amount of traffic jams considering its size, and watching the cars weave quickly in between lanes and the aggression of the drivers, we were glad we opted not to drive.
+Malta has an enormous amount of traffic jams considering its size and watching the cars weave quickly in between lanes and the aggression of the drivers, we were glad we opted not to drive.

 English is one of the official languages of Malta.

 The other one is Maltese, though no one expects visitors to speak it.

 Malta is a former British colony.

-They gained independence in 1964, but as a small island conveniently located between northern Africa and southern Europe, Malta has been visited by (and ruled over) by just about everyone over the centuries, including the Romans and Byzantines.
+The British weren’t Malta’s first colonizers, though: as a small island conveniently located between northern Africa and southern Europe, Malta has been visited by (and ruled over) by just about everyone over the centuries, including the Romans and Byzantines.

-Malta is technically an archipelago.
+Malta the country, though, is actually an archipelago.

 Gozo (home to some villages and sites, and once the famous Azure Window), and Comino (home to three people and the famous Blue Lagoon) are the other two islands that make up the country of Malta.

-What to Do in Malta:
+Fun Things to Do in Malta

-Where to Stay in Malta:
+Where to Stay When Visiting Malta

-While on Malta, we stayed in the town of Bugibba near St. Paul’s Bay, which is semi-conveniently located for accessing Gozo and Comino (the island that the Blue Lagoon is next to), but not convenient for much else.
+While on Malta, we stayed at Central Suites in the town of Bugibba near St. Paul’s Bay, which is semi-conveniently located for accessing Gozo and Comino (the island that the Blue Lagoon is next to), but not convenient for much else.

 Sliema is very close to Valletta (there’s a short water taxi that goes between them) and is another option worth considering.

-St. Julian’s Bay is near Valletta and Sliema as well, and is popular with travelers looking for nightlife.
+St. Julian’s Bay is near Valletta and Sliema as well and is popular with travelers looking for nightlife.

-We would not recommend staying in Marsaxlokk–the fishing village is adorable and cute to visit for a day, but is small and remotely placed from the rest of the island–you’ll eat up way too much time in transportation by staying there!
+The fishing village is adorable and cute to visit for a day, but it is small and remotely placed from the rest of the island–you’ll eat up way too much time in transportation by staying there!

-If you’d like a different, quiet experience in Malta, consider staying on the island of Gozo or even Comino (there are only three full time residents on Comino, and they run a hotel during the summer!).
+If you’d like a different, quiet experience in Malta, consider staying on the island of Gozo or even Comino (there are only three full-time residents on Comino, and they run a hotel during the summer!).

-Getting Around Malta:
+Getting Around Malta

-Don’t be fooled by Malta’s small size: no matter where you stay in Malta, you’re going to be faced with some significant time on the road to get between major destinations–often more than an hour each way.
+No matter where you stay in Malta, you’re going to be faced with some significant time on the road to get between major destinations–often more than an hour each way.

 The bus will get you virtually anywhere you need to go on the island of Malta.

 Standalone, one-way tickets are 2 Euros in the summer, 1.50 Euros in the winter, and 3.00 Euros for night journeys and express buses.

 You can check bus schedules and keep up with routes on Malta’s free transportation app, the Tallinja App.

-What to Pack for Malta:
+What to Pack for Malta